arjun-chandupatla/Rosalind/README.md

 # rosalind
-Solutions to some problems on Rosalind.info (Bioinformatics Stronghold) Filenames are the abbreviations found in tree view
+Solutions to some problems on Rosalind
+See <a href="rosalind.info">rosalind.info</a> for more information